Introduction.

 How does an attack come from within?

-No employee believes they are inviting an attack from within, but are they?
-It takes so little and we have invited and accepted an attack ourselves.
-For example, we may have visited an attacked website on our computer, we may have installed a free program from the web (could be a game but also technical applications), opened an email with a file or an infected link, inserted a USB key into the computer, it must be safe, or is it?
+No employee thinks they are inviting an attack from within, but are they?
+It takes so little for us to invite and accept an attack ourselves.
+For example, we may have visited an attacked website on our computer, we may have installed a free programme from the internet (could be a game or technical application), opened an email with a file or an infected link, inserted a USB key into the computer, it must be safe, or is it?

 These are just some of the most common ways your system can be infected or attacked.

-But we have a backup to return to, right?
+But surely we have a backup to return to?

-It is clear that in a regular office environment (IT) there are many computers and thus a high risk that someone unknowingly invites an attack.
-Hopefully, we have a backup, so we can quickly (days) get back to the everyday life we know without much loss.
+Obviously, in a regular office environment (IT) there are many computers and thus a high risk that someone unknowingly invites an attack.
+Hopefully, we have a backup, so we can quickly (days) get back to the daily life we know without much loss.

 But if we also have our production (OT) on the same network, it's a completely different story.
-We can't produce as long as we're down, but even worse, what if our infected network doesn't shut down completely, but is more intelligently attacked, it starts changing the parameters of our process, so we produce useless stuff, our machine burns down or worse?
+Then we can't produce as long as we're down, but worse still, what if our infected network doesn't shut down completely, but is more intelligently attacked, it starts changing the parameters of our process, so we produce useless stuff, our machine burns down or worse?

 So is more Firewal the answer?

-Of course, we can also set up a firewall between the IT and OT networks, but often you want to monitor or retrieve production data from the OT network from your IT network and then you still have to open up a bit.
+Of course, we can also set up a firewall between the IT and OT networks, but often you want to monitor or retrieve production data from your IT network from the OT network and then you still have to open up a bit.
 Then someone wise says - install a firewall between IT and OT, then we can't retrieve data from the IT side, we have to get it over another way, manually with a burned DVD or the OT side sends data to IT, then we're safe.
 Or are we?

 Why is the OT network insecure if IT has no access?